 These figures alone are a true testament to the remarkable services of the Queensland Ambulance Service and the Queensland Government’s Department of Health, which provides oversight of the QAS.
 What is not recorded here is the superior quality of care and emergency medical treatment that is provided by the Queensland Ambulance Service.

 If you are interested in learning about becoming a paramedic with the Queensland Ambulance Service, you will find all that you need to know here – Becoming a Paramedic with the Queensland Ambulance Service.
-Alternatively, you can call a paramedic career advisor at the Australian Paramedical College on 1300 377 741.
+Alternatively, you can call a Course Advisor at Australian Paramedical College on 1300 377 741.